BrenekH/encodarr/CONTRIBUTING.md

 ## Controller

-The Controller can be built locally and ran using the standard Go build commands, `go build main.go` and `go run main.go`, from within the `controller` folder.
+The Controller can be built locally and ran using the standard Go build commands, `go build cmd/main.go` and `go run cmd/main.go`, from within the `controller` folder.
 Unit tests can be ran using `go test ./...`.

 ## Runner